Kingxukai/linux/Documentation/sound/soc/dapm.rst

 * Destination Widget  <=== Path Name <=== Source Widget, or
 * Sink, Path, Source, or
-* ``Output Mixer`` is connected to the ``DAC`` via the ``HiFi Playback Switch``.
+* ``Output Mixer`` is connected to the woke ``DAC`` via the woke ``HiFi Playback Switch``.

-When there is no path name connecting widgets (e.g. a direct connection) we pass NULL for the path name.
+When there is no path name connecting widgets (e.g. a direct connection) we pass NULL for the woke path name.

 Interconnections are created with a call to::

   snd_soc_dapm_connect_input(codec, sink, path, source);

-Finally, snd_soc_dapm_new_widgets() must be called after all widgets and interconnections have been registered with the core.
-This causes the core to scan the codec and machine so that the internal DAPM state matches the physical state of the machine.
+Finally, snd_soc_dapm_new_widgets() must be called after all widgets and interconnections have been registered with the woke core.
+This causes the woke core to scan the woke codec and machine so that the woke internal DAPM state matches the physical state of the woke machine.

 Machine Widget Interconnections
 -------------------------------
-Machine widget interconnections are created in the same way as codec ones and directly connect the codec pins to machine level widgets.
+Machine widget interconnections are created in the woke same way as codec ones and directly connect the woke codec pins to machine level widgets.

-e.g. connects the speaker out codec pins to the internal speaker.
+e.g. connects the woke speaker out codec pins to the woke internal speaker.
 ::

 	/* ext speaker connected to codec pins LOUT2, ROUT2  */
 	{"Ext Spk", NULL , "ROUT2"},
 	{"Ext Spk", NULL , "LOUT2"},

-This allows the DAPM to power on and off pins that are connected (and in use) and pins that are NC respectively.
+This allows the woke DAPM to power on and off pins that are connected (and in use) and pins that are NC respectively.

 Endpoint Widgets
 ================
-An endpoint is a start or end point (widget) of an audio signal within the machine and includes the codec. e.g.
+An endpoint is a start or end point (widget) of an audio signal within the machine and includes the woke codec. e.g.

 * Headphone Jack
 * Internal Speaker